What is Amazon AWS Management Console?

 A new page will open up where you can change the password of the account by following the online instructions.
 You will be asked to login again for authentication purposes.

-With this, we come to the end of this blog on AWS Management Console.
+Here ends this blog on AWS Management Console.
 Wish to learn more?
-Check out our AWS Tutorial to get an in-depth understanding of Amazon Web Services!
+Check out Intellipaat’s AWS Tutorial to get an in-depth understanding of Amazon Web Services!

 - What is AWS?